-Atlanta demonstrators protest police killing of black man; chief resigns
+Atlanta police chief resigns as protesters decry killing of black man

 The Georgia investigators said video taken by an eyewitness was aiding their probe.

-GBI director Vic Reynolds said during a news conference that video captured by cameras inside the Wendy’s restaurant where the shooting happened appeared to show that Brooks had one of the officer’s Tasers in his hand when he fled.
+GBI director Vic Reynolds said during a news conference that video captured by cameras inside the Wendy’s restaurant appeared to show that Brooks had one of the officer’s Tasers in his hand when he fled.

 “At that point, the Atlanta officer reaches down and retrieves his weapon from his holster, discharges it, strikes Mr. Brooks there on the parking lot and he goes down,” Reynolds said.

-In the eyewitness video, Brooks is first seen on the ground outside his car, struggling with two police officers.
+In the eyewitness video, Brooks is first seen on the ground outside his car, struggling with two officers.

-He appeared to grab for the Taser of one officer, who was using the device on Brooks’ leg.
-After a few seconds, Brooks broke free from the officers and began to run.
-One officer then used a Taser on him.
+He appears to grab for the Taser of one officer, who was using the device on Brooks’ leg.
+After a few seconds, Brooks breaks free and begins to run.
+One officer then uses a Taser on him.
 The pair then run out of the frame of the video.

 Gun shots are heard along with someone yelling “I got him!”
 The video then shows Brooks apparently lifeless on the ground.